siyul-park/uniflow/docs/user_extension.md

 ## Adding a New Node

-To support new functionality, define a node specification and register a codec to convert this specification into a node.
+To introduce new functionality, define a node specification and register a codec to convert this specification into a node.

 The node specification implements the `spec.Spec` interface and can be defined using `spec.Meta`: